Who Are We?

 We do not support any activities that involves animals in captivity.
 That includes elephant ride safari which we have stopped since our last trip to Nepal in 2014.
 As much as possible and based on the level of safety, we will use the river or jeep to get to a spot for wildlife observation if not on foot.
 Visits to crocodile breeding farms, elephants or any animal enclosures will not be included in our programme if there is no conservation goals and objectives by these centres.

 “I went near to this gentle giant because he looked so sad.
-I heard his cry and sound of whipping a night before from the lodge that I stayed for the night.
+I heard his cry and sound of whipping from the lodge that I stayed for the night.
 This was one of the elephants used to transport visitors within Chitwan National Park for wildlife viewing.
 No animals should be in captivity and mistreated.
 Elephants need large spaces to move around and to survive”, said Caroline Pang, the founder and lead photographer of Indie Travellers.

 Photo credit: Claude Pesant.

 We are interested to collaborate with on-location photographers, writers or even travellers who are interested in making a difference in their travel, who are passionate about nature and cultural preservations, and ultimately with awesome ideas.
 Please drop us a line to tell us about you.

 Businesses, companies or organisations that are working on social, cultural and environmental issues, and utilise photography and film as an important part of their communications medium, drop us a line to see what we can do together.